- Rising inflation and rising interest rates can pose challenges for bonds.

 TIPS and floating rate loans may help hedge against risks related to rising inflation and interest rates, so investors might want to consider a dedicated allocation to these investments as part of a diversified bond portfolio.
-Higher inflation and interest rates seem more likely now than they have for some time, so it might be a good time to consider establishing positions in investments that offer the potential for protection against increases in inflation.
+Rates and inflation have moved higher, so it might be a good time to review your holding and consider establishing positions in investments that offer the potential for protection against additional increases in inflation.
 Bear in mind, however, that many economists and investors have been wrong for years about the direction of interest rates and inflation.
 The fact is, no one knows the future.
 Maintaining a diversified portfolio can help you manage that uncertainty, maximizing your ability to achieve your goals.

 Next steps to consider

 Visit Fidelity's fixed income, bond & CD page.

 Review your bond holdings and see your rate risk.